-Unlike the other parks, Epcot has a lot of places to eat.
+In contrast to the other parks, Epcot has no shortage of places to eat.
 All of the World Showcase countries have at least one food service location.
-These vary greatly in setup, quality of food, and price.
-In Mexico, you will find La Cantina de San Angel, which is a quick-service restaurant.
-This is my review of La Cantina de San Angel.
+And most of them have more than one restaurant.
+Because these vary greatly in setup, quality of food, and price, it can be hard to choose where to eat in Epcot.
+In an effort to help you choose the right eatery for your family, this is my review of La Cantina de San Angel, which is a quick-service restaurant in Mexico.

 La Cantina de San Angel is an open-air restaurant located at the edge of World Showcase Lagoon.
 All seating in the restaurant is located outdoors under a covered pavilion.
 While there is not a lot of it, the decor of the restaurant is very characteristic of Mexico.
 The focal point of the restaurant, however, is the lagoon.
 So, the decor is minimal to keep your attention focused out towards the water.
 There is just enough theming at the restaurant to remind you that you are in Mexico.

 I am not really impressed with the food at La Cantina.
-We live in Texas where Mexican food restaurants are plentiful.
 I feel that La Cantina’s food is bland and nothing special.
-I can get much better Mexican food through a drive-thru at home.
+You can get much better Mexican food through a drive-thru in the Southwest part of the USA.
 This is kinda surprising to me because I love the food next door at La Hacienda.
 But, I am not a fan of La Cantina, mainly because of the food.
 There are much better quick-service options in World Showcase.